-- (2) Regulations may adopt, either wholly or in part or with modifications - (a) any code; or - (b) any subsidiary legislation made, determined or issued under any other Act or under any Act of the Commonwealth, another State or a Territory. - (3) The adoption may be by - (a) incorporating the code or subsidiary legislation in the regulations; or - (b) incorporating the code or subsidiary legislation by reference. - (4) Regulations may adopt the code or subsidiary legislation by reference as existing or in force - (a) at a particular date; or - (b) from time to time; or - (c) when the regulations are made. - (4A) The code or subsidiary legislation is adopted as existing or in force when the regulations are made if the regulations adopt the code or subsidiary legislation by reference without specifying that -
+- (2) Regulations may adopt, either wholly or in part or with modifications - (a) any code; or - (b) any subsidiary legislation made, determined or issued under any other Act or under any Act of the Commonwealth, another State or a Territory. - (3) The adoption may be by - (a) incorporating the code or subsidiary legislation in the regulations; or - (b) incorporating the code or subsidiary legislation by reference. - (4) Regulations may adopt the code or subsidiary legislation by reference as existing or in force - (a) at a particular date; or - (b) from time to time; or - (c) when the regulations are made. - (4A) The code or subsidiary legislation is adopted as existing or in force when the regulations are made if the regulations adopt the

-As at 24 Oct 2023 [PCO 00-j0-02] Official Version Published on www.legislation.wa.gov.au
+Official Version As at 3 Published on www.legislation.wa.gov.au [f